slowproj/slowdash/docs/ControlsScript.md

 ---

 # Overview
+SlowDash integrates Python scripts written by users, with features including:

+- calling user functions from GUI
+- reading and writing variable values from GUI
+- streaming data from user script to GUI

+SlowDash provides a Python library, slowpy, to provide functions for:

+- control and readout from measurement hardware
+- interface to external software systems, especially messaging systems
+- unified interface for data stores
+- basic analysis elements such as histograms and graphs

 ## Applications
 - Send commands and receive data to/from external systems (either software or hardware), including:
   - Another concurrent system (DAQ system, etc.)
     - Through a messaging system, such as Redis, AMQP, Kafka, ZMQ, ...
-    - Through an HTTP GET/POST, or Socket messages
+    - Through HTTP GET/POST, or Socket messages
     - By running a shell command
   - Measurement devices that accept commands
     - SCPI measurement devices with Ethernet interface